- Expected end date:

 - Organised crime has emerged as a major stress factor that exacerbates state fragility, undermines state legitimacy, and often lowers the incentives of armed groups to enter political settlements;

-- The internationalisation of civil wars tends to make them deadlier and longer;
+- The internationalization of civil wars tends to make them deadlier and longer;

 - The growing presence of jihadist groups in conflict settings complicates peacemaking and fosters a “hunker down and bunker up” mentality among international actors, especially UN peace operations, on the ground.